douglasrizzo/automate-habitica/README.md

 **How Priority Mode Works:**

-The priority mode calculates a completion percentage for each quest based on your party members' progress:

-- For **pet quests** (egg rewards): Tracks how many eggs each member has collected toward the 20 needed for all pets/mounts
-- For **hatching potion quests**: Tracks potion collection progress (18 needed for standard, 9 for wacky)
-- For **other quests**: Tracks how many times each member has completed the quest
+The priority mode uses the [Quest Completion Percentage](#quest-completion-percentage) calculation to determine which quest to invite.
 The quest with the lowest overall party completion percentage is selected first, ensuring your party focuses on quests where progress is most needed.

+### Party Report

+Periodically sends a message to your [party](https://habitica.fandom.com/wiki/Party) chat with recommended [quests](https://habitica.fandom.com/wiki/Quests) sorted by [completion percentage](#quest-completion-percentage) (lowest first).
+This helps your party coordinate which quests to focus on.

+The message includes:

+- Up to `PARTY_REPORT_QUEST_COUNT` quests with the lowest completion percentage
+- For each quest, up to 3 random party members who have scrolls for that quest

+Configure with:

+- `AUTO_PARTY_REPORT` - Enable/disable the party report
+- `PARTY_REPORT_INTERVAL_DAYS` - How often to send the report (in days)
+- `PARTY_REPORT_QUEST_COUNT` - Number of quests to include in the report

 ### Notify On Quest End